 Member contributors have access to all public projects within an organization and are able to edit and manage design work.
 Typically, these people are on the design team.

 Users that are assigned a guest role do not automatically have access to all projects within an organization and must be invited to specific organization projects or private projects.

-Guest roles are available with Branches Pro and Enterprise plans and with any Notebooks plan.
+Guest roles are available with Pro and Enterprise plans.

 A guest can be assigned a viewer or a contributor seat.